Want to get your eyes on MILLIONS of free books online?

 13. World Public Library

-The World Public Library’s online Millennium Collection isn’t free, but for less than $10 a year for *ahem* millions of books in over 300 languages, it’s basically free.
+The World Public Library’s online Millennium Collection isn’t free, but for less than $10 a year for *ahem* millions of free books in over 300 languages, it’s basically free.
 They also offer free memberships for physically disabled or special needs members.
 You’ll find eBooks from all over the world, including:

 - Sacred texts